neuroidss/FreeEEG32-beta/SetupGuides/FreeEEG32_Flashing_via_AC6_w_STM32F103_BluePill.md

 ![1.10](images/1.10.png)

+## Testing the Firmware

 To test if it worked, first unplug everything then remove the Blue Pill.
 Then plug the EEG in via both USB ports.
+It should start to warm up.

 Assuming you are on Ubuntu now, open a terminal and type in "lsusb", you should see an ST Microelectronics STM32F407 board recognized.
 That's the EEG!